Evidence for Vertical Flow and Hydrothermal Alteration in the Herkimer Diamond Mining District

 Alteration and Zoning Evidence - Locating the Hot Spots

 Two features that are common to hydrothermal - fracture systems are 1) alteration of the host rock, and 2) zoning of the deposited minerals as you move away from the hottest parts of the system.
-PROBLEM!
-In carbonate rocks both are difficult to observe at lower temperatures.
-Some evidence is presented here, but it is limited This zoning evidence includes increases in rock alteration and changes in the intensity of this alteration (possible zoning examples).
+Slides 16 through 28 show examples of the wall rock alteration and also some examples of changes in the intensity of this alteration (possible zoning examples).
 The importance is that evidence for hydrothermal alteration is found throughout the Herkimer mining district and is connected to the new story about how herkimer diamonds were made.